pawel-zielinski/profiles-rest-api/README.md

 Note: The way manager work is you specify some functions within the manager that can be used to manipulate objects within the model that the manager is for.

+# Set user custom model

+Note: Now that we have set custom user model and custom user model manager we can configure our project to use these as the default user model.

+1. Go to __settings.py__ to the bottom of the file.
+2. Type *AUTH_USER_MODEL = '__string that represents the model that we want to use as the Django user model__'*.

+# Create Django migration file and sync DB

+Note: Migration files are used for models that we have added to the project.
+The way that Django manages the database is it creates what is called a migration file that stores all of the steps required to make our database match our Django models.
+Every time we change a model or add additional models to our project we need to create a new migration file.
+The migration file will contain the steps required to modify the database to match our updated models.
+So for example if we add a new model to our project then we need to be able to create a new table in the database and the way that Django does this is it uses what is called migrations.

+1. To create Django migrations use the Django command-line tool.
+Open up the terminal and type *cd Courses

 # Profiles REST API

 Profiles REST API course code.